Oxford child sex abuse ring: Perpetrators

 The first seven men included two pairs of brothers with three other men in June 2013.
 One of the gang was further convicted further in June 2014 along with two other men.
 Three of the men were further convicted in another trial in January 2019 under another operation named Operation Silk.
 There were two further groups of men convicted under Operation Silk, eight men in June 2018 and a further two men in February 2020, along with a man who was further convicted.
 A man was convicted in March 2015 and two cousins convicted in July 2016.

-Kamar Jamil, of Oxford, was found guilty of five counts of rape, two counts of conspiracy to rape and one count of arranging child prostitution.

-Akhtar Dogar, of Oxford, was found guilty of five counts of rape, three counts of conspiracy to rape, two counts of child prostitution and one count of trafficking.

-Anjum Dogar, of Oxford, was found guilty of three counts of rape, two counts of child prostitution, three counts of conspiracy to rape and one count of trafficking.

-Assad Hussain, of Oxford, was found guilty of two counts of sexual activity with a child.

-Mohammed Karrar, of Oxford, was found guilty of two counts of conspiracy to rape, four counts of rape of a child, one count of using an instrument to procure miscarriage, two counts of trafficking, one count of assault of a child by penetration, two counts of child prostitution, three counts of rape, two counts of conspiracy to rape a child and one count of supplying a class A drug.

-Bassam Karrar, of Oxford, was found guilty of two counts of rape, one count of rape of a child, two counts of conspiracy to rape a child, two counts of child prostitution, one count of trafficking and one count of conspiracy to rape.
+Those found guilty include: